 Amelia Nestler, PhD

-Dr. Amelia Nestler brings to Northwest Green Chemistry her background in biochemistry research, teaching and event management.
+Dr. Amelia Nestler brings to Northwest Green Chemistry her background in biochemistry research, teaching, event management, and alternatives assessment.
 Amelia serves NGC’s mission to enhance human and environmental health via green chemistry and engineering by leading NGC’s webinar series for green technology entrepreneurs, performing research on diverse green chemistry and engineering subjects, and contributing to project and program development and the operational management of the organization.
+Recently, Amelia published Promising Practices for Alternatives Assessment: Lessons from a Case Study of Copper-free Antifouling Coatings with Dr. Lauren Heine in the Integrated Environmental Assessment and Management journal.
+Amelia led research and preparation of NGC's Washington State Antifouling Boat Paint Alternatives Assessment report, Alternatives to Five Phthalates of Concern to Puget Sound, and the OR DEQ Roadmap: Evaluating Alternatives to Food Packaging Materials Containing Per- or Poly-fluorinated Substances (PFASs).
+She also led NGC's facilitation of the Emerald Corridor Green Chemistry & Engineering Roadmap (2018-2023): Goals & Recommendations for Collective Impact.
 Previously, Amelia supported GreenScreen for Safer Chemicals at Clean Production Action by presenting at workshops in the green building sector and developing materials for on-line training courses.
 Amelia earned her doctorate in Biochemistry at the University of Wisconsin-Madison and her B.A. in Biochemistry at Lewis & Clark College.